liux2/liux2.github.io/README.md

 This site is build to present my interests and professional ability, and my growth process.
 Everyone is welcomed to take a look and leave messages.

 If you are interested to hire me, please check my resume pages and project pages.
 If you are interested in my stories, please feel free to hang out here a bit.
 If you have any questions, feel free to email me.
-My email is [xingbangliu@outlook.com](xingbangliu@outlook.com).
+My email is <a href = "mailto: xingbangliu@outlook.com">xingbangliu@outlook.com</a>.

 ## My Building Record